 While some of America’s best craft beers can be found in the West Coast’s major cities, there are other great breweries that are worth the drive.
 Here are eight great West Coast breweries that are worth a road trip all their own:

-Woodinville, unbeknownst to many, makes a great drink-themed day trip on the West Coast, thanks to more than 140 wineries and tasting rooms, and several breweries, such as Triple Horn Brewing.
-You could just about spend an entire day just at Triple Horn Brewing, thanks to a long list of beers (thank goodness for beer flights), a rotating schedule of food trucks, and during the summer, a beer garden!
+Woodinville, unbeknownst to many, makes a great drink-themed West Coast road trip, thanks to more than 140 wineries and tasting rooms, and several breweries, such as Triple Horn Brewing.
+You could just about spend an entire day just at Triple Horn Brewing, thanks to a long list of craft beers (thank goodness for beer flights), a rotating schedule of food trucks, and during the summer, a beer garden!
 With more than 20 beers, from light-drinking beers like the blood orange wheat and cream ale, to heartier beers like the porter and milk stout, you won’t go thirsty.

-The views along the Columbia River, and then of the Columbia River Gorge upon arriving to Full Sail Brewing are second to none.
-And then there’s Full Sail’s long list of award-winning beers, of which some of the standouts include the amber, IPA, session, and black premium lager.
+The views along the Columbia River, and then of the Columbia River Gorge upon arriving to Full Sail Brewing are worth a road trip all on their own.
+But another reaon to head to the region is Full Sail Brewing’s long list of award-winning craft beers, of which some of the standouts include the amber, IPA, session, and black premium lager.
 Free tours of the brewery are offered daily during the afternoon, and the brewpub features a full food menu.

 SAN FRANCISCO BAY AREA